deadlyvipers/dojo_rules/introduction.md

-Hello I'm Theud and I like CodeSchool!
+Hello I'm Theud and I like JavaScript!